RobinOng/Robot-Test/README.md

 2) PLACE command will be the first valid command to the toy robot.
 The placement of the toy robot must be within the grid of the tabletop and the application discards all commands in the sequence until a valid PLACE has been executed.

 3) After the first PLACE command is executed, any sequence of commands may be issued, in any order, including another PLACE command.
 The toy robot must not fall to destruction.
-Any MOVE command that would result in the robot failling off the table is discarded, however further valid commands can still be entered.
+Any MOVE command that would result in the robot falling off the table is discarded, however further valid commands can still be entered.

 ## Examples
 __Example 1__